speasley/vue-occasions/README.md

 Now you can leverage CSS and JavaScript as you wish in celebration of Star Wars Day.

-## Options
+# Options

-### custom occasions
+## Custom occasions

-You can add your own occasions but supplying a json object with during initialization:
+You can add your own occasions by supplying a JSON object during initialization:
 ```
 createApp(App)
   .use(VueOccasions, {